thumbnail image

 • SUMMARY

-Former New York Bureau Chief and US Business Editor of The Economist who morphed into Senior Director of Advanced Strategies and Research at Microsoft, and then into start-up founder, funder and advisor.
-Confused?
-Me too.
+Former New York Bureau Chief and US Business Editor of The Economist who morphed into Senior Director of Advanced Strategies and Research at Microsoft, and then into startup founder, funder and advisor... and Economist writer redux.

-▪ After a 16-year break, resumed writing for The Economist in 2014 as a contributor, mostly on science, technology and business.
-Well over 70 of my articles have been published since then; most are listed below.
+▪ After a 16-year break, I resumed writing for The Economist in 2014 as a contributor, mostly on science, technology and business.
+Well over 70 of my articles have been published since then; many are listed below.

-▪ Member of the technical board of advisors and investor at Votem, which is developing an advanced mobile voting platform designed to securely cast votes in elections across the globe.
+▪ Member of the technical board of advisors and investor at Votem, which is developing an advanced mobile voting platform designed to securely cast votes in elections around the globe.

 Past:

-▪ Senior Fellow (nonresident) at the Atlantic Council, a DC think-tank, focused on the philosophy of technology, plus ethics and policy in rapidly changing fields such as AI, big data and cybersecurity.
+▪ Senior Fellow at the Atlantic Council, a DC think-tank, focused on the philosophy of technology, plus ethics and policy in rapidly changing fields such as AI, data privacy, and cybersecurity.

-▪ Senior Director, Advanced Strategies and Research at Microsoft, driving long-term technology strategy, philosophy and policy in areas including cybersecurity, big data, the IoT, AI and quantum computing.
+▪ Senior Director, Advanced Strategies and Research at Microsoft, driving long-term technology strategy, philosophy and policy in areas including cybersecurity, data, AI, and quantum computing.
+Formerly advisor to Bill Gates.

-▪ Award-winning journalist and editor at The Economist, writing 800+ articles and editorials over 12 years, and serving as its US Business Editor and New York Bureau Chief, among other roles (plus since 2014 as a contributor of 70+ additional articles).
+▪ Journalist and editor at The Economist, writing 800+ articles and editorials over 12 years, and serving as its US Business Editor and New York Bureau Chief, among other roles (plus since 2014 as a contributor of 70+ articles).

-▪ Co-Founder of Oxford Economic Research Associates, now a major European consultancy.
+▪ Co-Founder of Oxford Economic Research Associates, now a major European economic consultancy.

 ▪ Presenter of BBC Radio 4's "Analysis" and regular commentator on NPR's "Marketplace".